mirged/genesis-engine-lexicon/README.md

 The source code is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 **In short:** You are free to view, share, and modify the source code for **non-commercial, personal use**.
 You are not permitted to redistribute the source code or compiled binaries.
-Please see the `LICENSE.md` file for full details.
+Please see the `LICENSE.txt` file for full details.

 ## Contributing